-Culvert outlet at km 19.93 (Site 9): consideration should be given to placing some riprap at the outlet (there is none currently) to minimize downcutting through recently regraded slope.
+- Culvert outlet at km 19.93 (Site 9): consideration should be given to placing some riprap at the outlet (there is none currently) to minimize downcutting through recently regraded slope.
+The hanging culvert situation is not sustainable. - Consideration should be given to regrading the ditches at the north end of Site 9 to allow the ponded water to drain.